thely/artofweb-21/_projects/3-ctoa.md

 **Style:**
 * Completely different styles for all four calls
-* Looks good and as intended at an average screen width (about 1024px wide)
+* Looks good and as intended at an average screen width
 * In addition to the positioning rules you'll already be exploring, include at least one of: box-shadow, text-shadow, transform, icon fonts (see FontAwesome, below), CSS gradients

 **Reflection:**